 Surveillance of high-risk patients for recurrence is crucial.
 At Baylor Scott & White Annette C. and Harold C. Simmons Transplant Institute, patients considered to be high risk receive post-transplant surveillance imaging with a chest CT and MRI at six months, one year and two years in addition to serum AFP levels.

-Liver transplant recipients can experience many of the same dental problems as people in the general population.
+Liver transplant recipients can experience many of the same dental problems as the general population.
 However, good dental hygiene is especially important for liver transplant recipients.
 Because of the immunosuppression, recipients can develop infections more easily, which can be a source of sepsis in the peri- and post-transplant setting.

 Many transplant programs still provide antibiotic prophylaxis to liver and other transplant recipients prior to dental work.
-But the American Heart Association current infective endocarditis/valvular heart disease guidelines stipulate that antibiotics are only necessary if the patient is at increased risk of endocarditis due to prior endocarditis, prosthetic cardiac valves and certain forms congenital heart disease.
+But the American Heart Association current infective endocarditis/valvular heart disease guidelines stipulate that antibiotics are only necessary if the patient is at increased risk of endocarditis due to prior endocarditis, prosthetic cardiac valves and certain forms of congenital heart disease.

 The American Society of Transplantation recommends that pregnancy should be delayed for at least one year after liver transplant.
 When pregnancy does occur, it should be at a time with stable allograft function, with maintenance immunosuppression and with good control of any medical complications, such as hypertension and diabetes.
 Pregnancy should be managed by a high-risk obstetrician in coordination with the patient’s transplant hepatologist.